Specific customer relationship data management tools do not allow for the creation of custom tables (objects).

 Relational Data in a CRM Database

-The benefit to this approach is that there’s no limit to the number of rows (Properties) that can be added, since each Property is a separate record in the database.
-In addition, all the records in the Properties object can easily be queried for “State = NV”, for example, and a list can be viewed on screen or as a report.
+The benefit of this approach is that there is no limit to the number of rows (Properties in our example) that can be added, since each Property is a separate record in the database.